 First, is that iHeartBudgets posted about creating an emergency budget which made me think of my own.

-And then, there was the fact that my boyfriend had a couple of days off in between jobs and, staying true to my melodramatic roots, the worst possible scenarios of unemployment came rushing through my head.
+And then, there was the fact that my partner had a couple of days off in between jobs and, staying true to my melodramatic roots, the worst possible scenarios of unemployment came rushing through my head.

 So I was thinking about what my budget would be in an emergency, and it all comes down to my fixed expenses.

 Now, assuming that I need to have an emergency, zombie apocalypse budget because I lose my income in the apocalypse (what?
 If zombies are trying to eat my brain I’m not showing up to my 9-5), my emergency budget is not including my income.